expeerly/embeddocumentation/JSintegrationPENDING.md

 - Create a review block with detailed information
 - Add a summary button above the fold
 - Handle all analytics tracking

-## Features

-The integration automatically provides:
-- Video reviews in your product image carousel
-- Detailed review block including:
-  - Star ratings
-  - Reviewer names and profile pictures
-  - View counts
-  - Expeerly branding
-- Above-fold summary button linking to review block
-- Zero-impact when no videos are available

 ## Customization